coder-mike/preinterview-test/readme.md

 ## Shortest proof of concept

-To get a minimum working website, the main thing we want is the applicants side, and we can manually set up tests with direct access to the database.
+To get a minimum working website, the main thing we want is the applicant's side, and we can manually set up tests with direct access to the database.

-We'll use Ember CLI for development convenience.
+The website is built on Ember, but doesn't use Ember CLI or Ember Data, because at least at this stage it doesn't require the complexity.
+There are no build steps required, which makes for very fast development.
+It also means that files can be changed directly in the Chrome inspector, which is also a major benefit (with the exception of styles, which are compiled on the fly).